Clayton Lengel-Zigich, Roy van de Water, Derek Neighbors and Jade Meskill discuss the next item in the Gangplank Manifesto: boldness over assurance.

 We moved into the new building, you walked into a lobby and there was no desk in the lobby, there was no receptionist in the lobby, there was nothing in the lobby.

-When you walk through the lobby, you were still in this wide open space where there were no desks.
+When you walked through the lobby, you were still in this wide open space where there were no desks.
 It was obvious what the primary desk was.
 We would get complaint after complaint, “You should really put a desk up front so that people know who to talk to before they come in.”

 It was a pattern that kept repeating continually, people that were in the space all the time, “That’s dumb, just come in and talk to people.”
 What we kept hearing was, “Because some people, they need to understand, and they need a way to interact.”
 We started to really talk about, “If that’s the type of person you are, Gangplank’s probably not right for you.”

-I think that translated into the boldness over assurance.
+I think that translated into the Boldness over Assurance.
 If you need to come in and you need to be coddled, that’s probably a deficiency in interacting with Gangplank culture that is going to hurt you long term.

 Roy: And hurt Gangplank, if it’s so difficult like that.